 Because this is a synchronous course, you will need access to a computer or to some other device that allows you to access the internet, and you will also need to have steady internet access during our regularly scheduled course times.
-Your computer or other device will need to have a microphone, as one element of the seminar will involve giving oral presentations of your written work (see the evaluation section, below).
+Your computer or other device will need to have a microphone, as one element of the seminar will involve giving presentations (see the evaluation section, below).
 It will also be helpful if your computer or alternate device also has a camera, as my preference is that we be able to interact visually as well.